jundalisay/sp/content/en/research/berkeley/analyst/article-001.md

 But to conceive a Part of such infinitely small Quantity, that shall be still infinitely less than it, and consequently though multiply'd infinitely shall never equal the minutest finite Quantity, is, I suspect, an infinite Difficulty to any Man whatsoever; and will be allowed such by those who candidly say what they think; provided they really think and reflect, and do not take things upon trust.

-6. Yet in the calculus differentialis, which Method serves to all the same Intents and Ends with that of Fluxions, our modern Analysts are not content to consider only the Differences of finite Quantities: they also consider the Differences of those Differences, and the Differences of the Differences of the first Differences.
+6. Yet in the calculus differentialis, which Method serves to all the same Intents and Ends with that of Fluxions.

+Our modern Analysts consider:
+- the Differences of finite Quantities
+- the Differences of those Differences
+- the Differences of the Differences of the first Differences.

 And so on ad infinitum.

-They consider Quantities infinitely less than the least discernible Quantity; and others infinitely less than those infinitely small ones; and still others infinitely less than the preceding Infinitesimals, and so on without end pr limit.
+They consider Quantities infinitely less than the least discernible Quantity and others infinitely less than those infinitely small ones, and still others infinitely less than the preceding Infinitesimals, and so on without end or limit.

-Insomuch that we are to admit an infinite succession of Infinitesimals, each infinitely less than the foregoing, and infinitely greater than the following.
+This leads to an infinite succession of Infinitesimals, each:
+- infinitely less than the foregoing, and
+- infinitely greater than the following.

 As there are first, second, third, fourth, fifth, &c.
 Fluxions, so there are Differences, first, second, third, fourth, &c. in an infinite Progression towards nothing, which you still approach and never arrive at.

-And (which is most strange) although you should take a Million of Millions of these Infinitesimals, each whereof is supposed infinitely greater than some other real Magnitude, and add them to the least given Quantity, it shall be never the bigger.
+The most strange is that you can take a Million of Millions of these Infinitesimals..
+Each of them is supposed infinitely greater than some other real Magnitude.
+You then add them to the least given Quantity, yet it shall be never the bigger.

 For this is one of the modest postulata of our modern Mathematicians, and is a Corner-stone or Ground-work of their Speculations.